Lucas-Kanade Optical Flow on the GPU

 Possible solutions the class might propose include:

-that satisfy the equation.
+This demonstrates that for a single pixel (which acts as a tiny aperture), the optical flow equation provides only one equation on two unknowns \(u\) and \(v\).
+Consequently, there are infinitely many pairs of \((u, v)\) that satisfy the equation.
 If you plot these solutions on a graph, they all lie on a single line, meaning the true direction of motion is ambiguous - only the component of motion perpendicular to the image gradient can be determined.

-The Lucas-Kanade Approach to The Aperture Problem#
+The Lucas-Kanade Approach to The Aperture Problem

 The Lucas-Kanade method is a local technique designed to overcome the aperture problem by solving a system of optical flow equations within a small spatial window or neighborhood.